bmwant/python-dogecoin/README.md

 This package allows performing commands such as listing the current balance and sending coins to the Satoshi (original) client from Python.
 The communication with the client happens over JSON-RPC.

+:book: Documentation for the library can be found [here](https://python-dogecoin.readthedocs.io/en/latest/).

+:lemon: This project uses [podmena](https://github.com/bmwant/podmena) library to add fancy icons to commit messages.

 ### Installation

 ```bash